apache/nuttx/configs/samd20-xplained/README.txt

        reconfiguration process.

-  2. Unless stated otherwise, all configurations generate console output of on USART0 which is available on EXT1 or EXT4 (see the section "Serial Consoles" above).
-The virtual COM port could be used, instead, by reconfiguring to use USART1 instead of
+  2. Unless stated otherwise, all configurations generate console output of on SERCOM4 which is available on EXT1 or EXT3 (see the section "Serial Consoles" above).
+The virtual COM port could be used, instead, by reconfiguring to use SERCOM3 instead of
-     USART0:
+     SERCOM4:

-       System Type -> AT91SAM3/4 Peripheral Support
+       System Type -> SAMD Peripheral Support
-         CONFIG_SAM_USART0=y
-         CONFIG_SAM_USART1=n
+         CONFIG_SAM_SERCOM3=y
+         CONFIG_SAM_SERCOM4=n

-       Device Drivers -> Serial Driver Support -> Serial Console CONFIG_USART0_SERIAL_CONSOLE=y
+       Device Drivers -> Serial Driver Support -> Serial Console CONFIG_SERCOM3_SERIAL_CONSOLE=y

-       Device Drivers -> Serial Driver Support -> USART0 Configuration
+       Device Drivers -> Serial Driver Support -> SERCOM4 Configuration
-         CONFIG_USART0_2STOP=0
-         CONFIG_USART0_BAUD=115200
-         CONFIG_USART0_BITS=8
-         CONFIG_USART0_PARITY=0
-         CONFIG_USART0_RXBUFSIZE=256
-         CONFIG_USART0_TXBUFSIZE=256
+         CONFIG_UART3_2STOP=0
+         CONFIG_UART3_BAUD=115200
+         CONFIG_UART3_BITS=8
+         CONFIG_UART3_PARITY=0
+         CONFIG_UART3_RXBUFSIZE=256
+         CONFIG_UART3_TXBUFSIZE=256

-  3. Unless otherwise stated, the configurations are setup for Linux (or any other POSIX environment like Cygwin under Windows):
+  3. Unless otherwise stated, the configurations are setup for Cygwin under Windows:

      Build Setup:
+       CONFIG_HOST_WINDOWS=y   : Windows Host
-       CONFIG_HOST_LINUX=y   : Linux or other POSIX environment
+       CONFIG_WINDOWS_CYGWIN=y : Cygwin environment on windoes

-  4. These configurations use the older, OABI, buildroot toolchain.
+  4. These configurations use the CodeSourcery toolchain.
 But that is easily reconfigured:

      System Type -> Toolchain:
-       CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
-       CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

-     If you want to use the Atmel GCC toolchain, here are the steps to do so:

-     Build Setup:
-       CONFIG_HOST_WINDOWS=y   : Windows
-       CONFIG_HOST_CYGWIN=y    : Using Cygwin or other POSIX environment

-     System Type -> Toolchain:
-       CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y : General GCC EABI toolchain under windows
+       CONFIG_ARMV6M_TOOLCHAIN_CODESOURCERYW=y

-     This re-configuration should be done before making NuttX or else the subsequent 'make' will fail.
+     Any re-configuration should be done before making NuttX or else the subsequent 'make' will fail.
 If you have already attempted building NuttX then you will have to 1) 'make distclean' to remove the old configuration, 2) 'cd tools; ./configure.sh sam3u-ek/ksnh' to start